Quadriffis/immortal-millionaire/3 - increase muscle strength.md

 The nice and yet odd element of this approach is that you will be doing pushups in the strangest places.
 I made it a routine to do some one handed pushups in the bathroom before I washed my hands for example.

 The pistol squat was even harder for me.
 Not just because it takes a lot of strength, but also because it requires balance and flexibility.
-For me specifically the achilles and calf were so tight that I would fall backward whenever I attempter a pistol squat.
+For me specifically the achilles and calf were so tight that I would fall backward whenever I attempted a pistol squat.
 I worked my way up by:

 - Stretching the achilles
 - Holding some weight in my hands for balance